Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 ### (Optional) Use LetsEncrypt Certificates with MQ

-Using the ingress subdomain from the previous step, update the dns name and common name in [mq-server-tls.yaml](components/mq/base/tls/mq-server-tls.yaml).
-Now, update the [all-operands.yaml](argocd/operands/all-operands.yaml) file and uncomment the three lines referring to MQ.
+Using the ingress subdomain from the previous step, update the dns name and common name in [mq-server-tls.yaml](components/mq/base/native-ha-qm-wellknowncerts/tls/mq-server-certificate.yaml).
+Now, update the [components/mq/base/kustomization.yaml](components/mq/base/kustomization.yaml) file and uncomment the lines referring to 'native-ha-qm-wellknowncerts'.

 ### (Optional) Use LetsEncrypt Certificates with the Quarkus Java app

+In the ibm-offices-gitops repo that you forked, update the file 'components/app/base/kustomization.yaml' and uncomment the two lines referring to letsencrypt and comment the two lines referring to self-signed.
+Restart the deployment 'ibmoffice'.

 ### (Optional) Use LetsEncrypt certificates and a custom hostname for Platform Navigator